Action-heavy epic has dazzling effects, familiar story.

-Parents need to know James Cameron's sci-fi epic Avatar is about humans colonizing the planet Pandora, home to the Na'vi.
-The movie is long (at 161 minutes) for some tweens.
-There are several effects-heavy battle and hunting sequences that show the devastation of imperialist violence and the right that Indigenous groups have to protect themselves and their land.
-These scenes include missile-launching military aircraft, nerotoxin-laced arrows, scary Pandora-dwelling fauna and flora, and lots of explosions -- all of which has more impact when the movie is seen in 3-D. Salty wartime language includes many uses of "s--t" and comparable words.
-As in his previous epics, Cameron infuses the action-driven story with strong female characters who are important to the plot, and crafts a morality tale about treating others with respect centered in a romantic relationship.
-Main character Jake uses a wheelchair in his daily life and a Na'vi "avatar" body to interact with local populations, and the human-Na'vi relationship in question gets a bit complicated, because the human is actually using his Na'vi avatar.
+Parents need to know that James Cameron's sci-fi epic Avatar is about humans colonizing the planet Pandora, home to the Na'vi.
+The movie is long (at 161 minutes) and intense, with several effects-heavy battle and hunting sequences that show the devastation of imperialist violence and the right that Indigenous groups have to protect themselves and their land.
+These scenes include missile-launching military aircraft, neurotoxin-laced arrows, scary Pandora-dwelling fauna and flora, and lots of explosions.
+Salty wartime language includes many uses of "s--t," "bitch," and more.
+As in his previous films, Cameron infuses the action-driven story with strong female characters who are important to the plot, and crafts a morality tale about treating others with respect centered in a romantic relationship.
+Main character Jake uses a wheelchair in his daily life and a Na'vi "avatar" body to interact with local populations, and the human-Na'vi relationship in question gets a bit complicated because the human is actually using his Na'vi avatar.
 Na'vi clothing makes parts of their bodies visible from time to time.
-The romantic leads' chemistry is made more sensual by the barely dressed bodies of the Na'vi.
+The romantic leads have chemistry that's sometimes sensual.
 (Note: Fans of the animated series Avatar: The Last Airbender should know that this movie is in no way connected to that show or the movie based on it.)

 What's the Story?